tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 reference `j` to the parent frame and deletes the current frame, which causes all references of the frame to be deleted.

-We are still running the risk of accidentally using a local references after deletion, and to use them in threads where they are invalid.
+We are still running the risk of accidentally using a local reference after deletion, and to use it in threads where it is invalid.
 But programmers no longer need to remember to delete *individual* local references.
 Still, in practice we found ourselves walking a tight
 rope: